trainart/linux2/2-5-SSH.md

 You can try to connect:<br>
 `ssh -p 5022 user@IP`

-Also changing the port will bring the number of SSH brute-force attacks to zero.
+Changing the port mostly brings the number of SSH brute-force attacks to zero.

 ### Limiting SSH access per user and per IP-address